the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New tile improvements:
   - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.
+  - Caer, imported from Rekmod, exclusive to Camelot Foundation.
-  - Drydock, the Great Admiral's Great Improvement.
+  - Drydock, imported from Rekmod, the Great Admiral's Great Improvement.
+  - Polder, unlocked at Engineering and can be built on Swamps, Coasts and Lakes, though the latter two require at least 3 adjacent Land tiles.
   - Powership, unlocked at Electronics and built exclusively by the Seastead Vessel.
   - Preservator, borrowed from Bamboolord's expansion mods, currently exclusive to The Pax.
+  - Seaside Resort, exclusive to Venice Beach.
   - Supply Complex, the Great Merchant's new Great Improvement.
 No longer do Great Administrators and Great Merchants share a Great Improvement.

-- All 14 factions in the base scenario have had their unique ability and/or one or more of their unique components adjusted.
-Several of those factions have received at least one new unique component.
-Check the Faction Adjustments.md file for more details.

 - Several new beliefs for more diverse religion customization.

 - Several new ruins bonuses with each ruins effect now being weighted, along with buffs to some of the base scenario's bonuses.

+- Several of the 14 factions in the base scenario have received at least 1 new unit and/or building.
+Again, check the Faction Adjustments.md file for more details.

 - And more is planned for the future; check the ToDoList.md file for some of these things.